nasadov/carbon-aware-orchestrator/README.md

 ### MILP Global Optimizer

-The Mixed Integer Linear Programming (MILP) optimizer attempts to find globally optimal solutions by:
+The Mixed Integer Linear Programming (MILP) optimizer finds globally optimal solutions by:

 1. **Mathematical Modeling**: Formulating the entire scheduling problem as a linear program
 2. **Global Optimization**: Finding the best solution across all pods and nodes simultaneously